manyamvamsi2/Digital-Forensic-Tools_overview/Digital Forensic Lab Exercises/Ex.No.5-Autopsy.md

   - Once you have completed your investigation, close the case within Autopsy.
 - Archiving:
   - Ensure all data and reports are properly archived according to your organization's policies.
+---
+### **Result:**
+Successfully created a new forensic case in **Autopsy** and imported the evidence data source.
+The tool analyzed the files, generated artifacts such as file metadata, web history, and keywords, and produced a detailed investigation report.
+This confirms that **Autopsy** effectively supports digital forensic analysis through case management, evidence examination, and automated reporting.